Skip to content

 Most luxury resorts are reached either by speedboat or seaplane, depending on the atoll.

-- Speedboat transfers (10–90 minutes) are comfortable and convenient, especially for properties near Malé.
+Comfortable and convenient, especially for properties near Male.
 Ideal if you prefer to arrive and settle in quickly.
 If you're traveling to a local island, the speedboats are less comfortable than the luxury hotel speedboats.
 They also vary in seating arrangement.

 Public ferries exist for local-island travel, but if you're visiting luxury resorts, you'll use resort-arranged transfers for ease, comfort, and safety.